 Expecting one person to be a master of all things needed for digital media management is unrealistic.

-Social marketers that work alone versus in a marketing team
+Social marketers who work alone versus in a marketing team

 If you are a social media marketer that works alone, the hardest part would be to keep abreast of all the platform changes.
 Our digital marketing agency’s advantage is that we work across multiple real estate business accounts, so we have a birds-eye view of the industry, take what works well for one client, and apply that knowledge and marketing solution to the next.